 Conclusion

-ePBS re-times the entire block production pipeline: the auction commits at the slot boundary, the payload lands mid-slot, and the window between fresh state and the next committed block shrinks to a few seconds.
-Strategy still decides which plays are worth making; under EIP-7732, latency decides even more of who makes them.
+ePBS is Ethereum absorbing the block-building market it already has: EIP-7732 replaces the trusted relay with staked builders, in-protocol bids, and unconditional payment, and it re-times the entire pipeline while doing so.
+The auction commits at the slot boundary, the payload lands mid-slot, and the window between fresh state and the next committed block shrinks to a few seconds.
+Strategy still decides which plays are worth making; under ePBS, latency decides even more of who makes them.
 If your searcher currently races over public RPC, the time to fix that is before Glamsterdam reaches mainnet, not after.
 Start with the co-location argument, then the deployment docs.